Hybeekay1/AWS-3-tier-Web-Application/README.md

   - Use encrypted storage for RDS.

-- **Automated Security Assessments:**
-  Utilize AWS Security Hub, Amazon Inspector, and AWS Config to continuously monitor and assess the security posture of the architecture.
-These tools help ensure compliance with AWS security best practices and identify potential vulnerabilities.

 ---

 By following these security best practices, the AWS web application architecture is designed to protect sensitive data and resources effectively while maintaining high availability and scalability.